136.6 Environmental and Cultural Requirements

 Step 2a.
 The Cultural Resource Survey

 - a.
-Cultural resource surveys typically are limited to the area of potential effects (APE) (i.e., For archaeology, this is the maximum footprint of the project consisting of proposed and existing right of way, and permanent and temporary easements) and any off-site areas (e.g., borrow, staging, wasting, etc.).
+Cultural resource surveys typically are limited to the area of potential effects (APE) (i.e., For archaeology, this is the maximum footprint of the project consisting of proposed and existing right of way, and permanent and temporary easements) and any off-site areas, if known, (e.g., borrow, staging, wasting, etc.).
 For architectural resources, the APE may include the limits of the project plus a buffer around the project area so indirect effects of the project are considered (usually 50 ft in urban settings and 100 ft in rural settings).

 - b.
 Reporting the results of the cultural resource survey should follow the SHPO “Guidelines for Contract Cultural Resource Survey Reports”.
 The standard method to submit the results is the SHPO Section 106 Memo.
 Directions in completing this memo are provided on SHPO’s website.
 Additional SHPO guidance on requirements for architectural surveys is posted on the SHPO website, including the Architectural/Historic Inventory Form that should be used for buildings that are believed to be eligible for listing on the National Register of Historic Places.